Table of Contents

 Before cropping

-After cropping and reducing:
+After cropping and face reduction:

 After cropping